quantumlib/Cirq/docs/google/engine.md

 list of circuits and parameter sweeps.
 Each circuit must have a corresponding parameter sweep.
 If the circuit does not use a sweep, pass in `None`.

+There are some restrictions on the circuits that can be batched together.
+All circuits in the same batch must measure the same set of qubits.
+They must all contain the same number of repetitions.
+Batching circuits together that do not follow this restriction may not cause an error, but your performance will not be improved.

+The following code shows an example of batching together parameterized circuits, each of which is a sweep.

 ```python
 import sympy